Debt Ceiling

 The repercussions of default would be dire since government spending constitutes over 33% of the US gross domestic product.
 Millions could lose their jobs, and global markets would suffer.
 Failure to meet its financial obligations would mark the first-ever default by the US, jeopardizing the longstanding reputation of US Treasury Bonds as risk-free investments because the full faith and credit of the US government back them.
 A default would make these bonds less attractive to investors, leading to higher interest rates, which, in turn, would affect rates tied to treasuries, such as mortgages.
 In 2011, a delay in raising the debt ceiling prompted Standard and Poor’s to downgrade the US credit rating from AAA to AA+, and Fitch followed suit in 2023.

-The debt ceiling exceeds the national debt.
+The debt ceiling is less than the national debt.
 Why?

 In October 2024, the debt ceiling stands at $31.4 trillion, while the national debt surpasses $35 trillion.
 Is it not illegal for the debt to exceed the ceiling?
 Indeed, it is, but in June 2021, Congress opted to suspend the debt ceiling until January 2025 rather than risk a government shutdown.
 Suspension means business continues as usual, simply deferring the inevitable increase.
 The prospect of a government shutdown looms too large.
 Without a suspension or an increase in the debt ceiling, the government would exhaust its funds to cover essential expenses such as Social Security, Medicare, payments to private contractors, and employee wages.